-Associate Professor of LeadershipAssistant Dean, College of Graduate and Innovative Programs
+Dean, College of Graduate Studies

-Associaate Professor of LeadershipAssistant Dean of Graduate Studies
+Associate Dean, College of of Graduate Studies

 Dr. Trybus teaches graduate courses focusing on the areas of education and leadership such as school evaluation and change, research based decision making, organizational change, curriculum construction and instructional leadership.
 She is a research expert in the areas of administrative internship programs, organizational development and change and high school restructuring.

 Previously, Dr. Trybus, worked as an Assistant Superintendent of Curriculum and Instruction.
 She also wrote several Illinois Arts Council grants for K-12 schools in Illinois, which brought dance, theater, music and visual arts programs to various communities.
 She also served as a grant reader for many other organizations.
 Dr. Trybus has been a member of Concordia’s faculty since 2006.